19 Best Unkillable Houseplants Ideal for Beginners

 Yucca gigantea is an ideal False Palm for a hallway or large space in which a woody trunk bears a crown of long, leathery, strap-like, spineless leaves and white bell-shaped flowers may appear on mature plants.

-Giant Yucca requires a deep, well-drained container and a well-lit spot with some sunshine inorder to thrive.
+Giant Yucca requires a deep, well-drained container, a well-lit spot with some sunshine, average warmth and humidity to thrive.
 Learn how to grow and care for Ponytail Palm.

 14. Jade Plant (Crassula ovata)

-Crassula ovata is an evergreen plant with thick branches and thick, shiny and smooth, yellowish-green leaves which grow in opposite pairs along the branch.
-The leaves may develop red edges in some varieties when exposed to very bright light.
+Jade Plant is a succulent plant with thick branches and thick, shiny and smooth, yellowish-green leaves which grow in opposite pairs along the branch.

 15. Rubber Plant (Ficus elastica)

-Rubber Plant also called Rubber Fig, Rubber Tree, Rubber Bush, Indian Rubber Tree or Indian Rubber Bush is a popular tree-like plant that is easy to grow and easily adaptable to indoor growing conditions.
+Rubber Plant also called Rubber Fig, Rubber Tree, Rubber Bush, Indian Rubber Tree or Indian Rubber Bush is a popular, tree-like, air-cleaning plant that is easily adaptable to a wide range of growing conditions.

 Ficus elastica has a high tolerance to drought conditions.
 When provided with bright light and fertile, moderately moist soil, the plant will thrive.